Edmonton to make local safety plan based on national MMIWG inquiry | CBC News

 Council then asked administration for a specific action plan, timelines and a budget by this fall.
 Coun.
 Aaron Paquette was the one who put it forward.

-Paquette, a Métis man, said the initiatives mean a lot for the city and his own family.
+Paquette, who is Métis, said the initiatives mean a lot for the city and his own family.

 "This issue has impacted and affected my family in very personal ways," Paquette said at the council meeting.

-The motion also directs administration to develop a funding strategy that includes awareness campaigns for National Indigenous History Month.
+The motion also directed administration to develop a funding strategy that includes awareness campaigns for National Indigenous History Month.

 Another step could be to create an Indigenous ombudsperson or advocate within the City of Edmonton.